caitkleinow96/caitkleinow96/README.md

 - 👋 Hi, I’m Caitlin 🤓
 - 👀 I’m interested in learning how to code.
 Hiking.
 Paddleboarding.
 My dog.
 Hanging out with my daughter. ❤️
-- 🌱 I’m currently learning Front End Development and I need all the help.
+- 🌱 I’m currently learning Front End Development and I need all the help I can get.

 <!---